peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

-The downward shortwave optical thickness is calculated for parallel radiation coming directly from the Sun at a zenith angle $\theta$ and is equal to the optical path through the layer normalized by cosine of the zenith angle (which is proportional to the length of the path).
+The downward shortwave optical thickness is calculated for parallel radiation coming directly from the Sun at a zenith angle $\theta$ and is equal to the optical path through the layer normalised by cosine of the zenith angle (which is proportional to the length of the path).

 The upward shortwave optical thickness, on the contrary, is calculated for diffuse